 Dhareshwar, Vivek.
 (2012).Framing the Predicament of Indian Thought: Gandhi, the Gita, and Ethical Action, Asian Philosophy, 22:3, 257-274.

 Ruchika, an undergraduate design student who found her own way of exploring issues around the availability of Indian thought published the essay written for my General Studies class:

 Nambiar, Ruchika (2014).
 “Accessibility of Indian Concepts,” Journal of Contemporary Thought.
 40 (Winter).

-Younger scholars and those interested in learning how to do research would be encouraged to seek apprenticeship for 3-12 months.
+Younger scholars and those interested in learning how to do research in the areas described above would be encouraged to seek apprenticeship for 3-12 months.